dipendrachoudhary047/practice-python/README.md

 # practice-python
-This repo is to practice python concepts
+This repo is to practice python concepts.